Vocal Range Test

 What’s Trending in Vocal Training Right Now?

 And let’s not forget TikTok—singers are using short, bite-sized vocal challenges to push their ranges.
+Tutors are incorporating these challenges into their lesson plans to keep learners motivated.
 The latest viral trend?
 The "Whistle Note Challenge," where singers attempt to hit a Mariah Carey-level whistle note (and often fail spectacularly).
-It's hilarious and educational.
+It’s hilarious and educational.

 My (Very Relatable) Vocal Range Journey